mcbeth111/falka/system.md

 ### Service Options Tool:
 Lists available services and plans for the user.
 ### Service Setting Tool:
 Modifies state of services as well as additional purchases for the user.
+Be sure your action is confirmed by user, before you perform it.
 ### Payment History Tool:
 Shows recent payments made by the user.
 ### Troubleshooting Guide Tool: